karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2021-05-21-Supply-Chain-operations-optimizing_inventory.md

 ![Desktop View](https://cdn.jsdelivr.net/gh/karthikchilamkurthy/Machine_learning@main/Data%20Sources/images/1__rZ5xhbX__ZzyP7M7If84irg.png){: width="150" .normal}

 Step 2: Pick your desired Service Level
-This step depends on how much inventory you can carry to prevent a stockout.
+This step depends on how much inventory you can carry to prevent a stock out.
 The higher the service level the more inventory you need to carry.
 Most companies pick a service level between 90% and 99%

 ![Desktop View](https://cdn.jsdelivr.net/gh/karthikchilamkurthy/Machine_learning@main/Data%20Sources/images/1__QgDCBtRHrK1Tcvx1LZunQw.png){: width="350" .normal}